 PACK WING PLUS V2 LANCE WOOD 2X X-OVERThe coolest board to progress in Wing.
 Bought as a pack = 150€ OFF … The coolest board to progress in Wing.
 Bought as a pack = 150€ OFF in the pack!Sale!Available on:

 PACK WING PLUS V2 ZUMA FSP 2X X-OVERPerformance and simplicity wing foil with a very fluid Board.
 Buy a… Performance and simplicity wing foil with a very fluid Board.
 Buy a complete pack = 150€ OFF in the pack!Sale!

 PACK WING PLUS V2 LANCE FSP 2X X-OVERThe coolest board to progress in wing.
 Bought as a pack = 150€ OFF … The coolest board to progress in wing.
 Bought as a pack = 150€ OFF in the pack!Sale!

 Beginner without experience: The best way to start without breaking the bank.

 Experienced: your level allows you to choose your equipment in detail in order to optimize your quiver.

 The PACK WING PLUS V2 HIPE is the simplicity of the inflatable and the performance of the rigid to start Wing foiling.
 To Wing, this is the perfect board to start and improve your skills.

-The WING PLUS ZUMA WOOD 2X PACK is ideal for learning the Wing and progressing to a good level with a light wing on a very solid board.
+The PACK WING PLUS V2 LANCE WOOD 2X is ideal for learning the Wing easily on a really fun board.
 The most accessible package technically and economically with its record price.

 What size for the Wing?